RPCsLive

 What does this benchmark actually measure?

-The absolute difference, in gwei, between each gas oracle's predicted p50 priority fee and the realized p50 priority fee in the next mined block.
-Lower error = closer prediction.
-Owlracle currently leads the active chain tab at 0.010 gwei.
-What it does NOT measure. inclusion latency (an oracle that under-predicts looks 'accurate' but the user's tx waits longer), USD over-pay cost (depends on gas_used × ETH price), or fundamental oracle reliability beyond priority-fee accuracy.
+The absolute difference, in gwei, between each gas oracle's predicted p50 priority fee and the realized p50 priority fee in the next mined block, ranked on the p99 of that gap over 24h (the worst 1% of blocks, where gas spikes actually cost money).
+Owlracle currently leads the active chain tab at 0.109 gwei.
+The covered column adds the inclusion-side view: the share of time the prediction sat at or above the realized p50.
+What it does NOT measure.
+USD over-pay cost (depends on gas_used × ETH price) or fundamental oracle reliability beyond priority-fee accuracy.

 Why these specific chains (Ethereum, Polygon)?